ashp8i/esphome-configs/readme.md

 This is a very good small LED strip/light fixture controller great for 12/24V LED strips like FCOB high density strips, of long length no longer that the rating on the controller or PSU capability.
 This one offers 12A a channel provided the correct guage wires and decent amount of copper used in the LED strip to allow for that current to travel is equivalent to 288W (24V) a total of 576W thats approx 25m run with hardly any voltage drop, 12V is more limited as voltage drops are more visible but should do 15m easily.

-The thing that is most attractive about this controller is wired push dimmer and miboxer RF remootes support and finally TuyaMCU and WiFI connectivity.
+The thing that is most attractive about this controller is wired push dimmer and miboxer RF remotes support and finally TuyaMCU and WiFI connectivity.

 The device ships with a Tuya WBR3 Module that may be possible to flash if supported by [kuba2k2 / libretuya-esphome](https://github.com/kuba2k2/libretuya-esphome).
 In my case I replaced the module for a [Ai-Thinker ESP-C3-12F](https://templates.blakadder.com/ESP-C3-12F.html) initial support was poor thus I stuck to tasmota, now that platform-espressif32 version 5.2.0 and Arduino IDE version 2.0.5 is out Support is good and I no longer have issues with OTA in ESPHome with the Arduino Framework, I used to run ESPHome with ESP-IDF Framework but find the Web Server and Captive Portal useful, therefore Arduino IDE is preferred however it is not officially supported.